 Welcome to the Murray Lab

-Research in the lab, led by John D. Murray, focuses on investigating the dynamics and function of neural circuits, and their dysfunction in psychiatric and neurological disorders.
+Research in the lab, led by John D. Murray, focuses on investigating the dynamics and function of neural circuits.
 To investigate these issues, we develop modeling, theoretical, and data-analytic approaches to systems neuroscience, in close collaboration with experimentalists.
 We build biophysically-based neural circuit models that span levels of scale and complexity, ranging from detailed microcircuitry supporting cognitive function, to large-scale brain dynamics.
 Furthermore, we leverage computational insights from models to advance the study of disorders such as schizophrenia, in a framework for Computational Psychiatry.

 - The first two PhD students from the lab graduated in 2020: Norman Lam and Josh Burt.
 Congratulations Norman and Josh!

 Selected recent publications

 - Helmer H, Warrington SD, Mohammadi-Nejad A, Ji JL, Howell A, Rosand B, Anticevic A, Sotiropoulos SN, Murray (2020)

 On stability of Canonical Correlation Analysis and Partial Least Squares with application to brain-behavior associations.

 - Cavanagh SE*, Lam NH*, Murray JD†, Hunt LT†, Kennerley SW† (2020) (* denotes equal contribution) († denotes co-corresponding)